The $35K Ghostwriting Scam That Almost Fooled Me (And How It Could Fool You)

 When Perfect Opportunities Aren’t

-The inquiry arrived through a trusted professional platform with all the right elements: clean business communication, a legitimate company with property listings and operational history, substantial budget in the higher project tiers, intellectual content focused on philosophy and life wisdom, plus a realistic six-month timeline.
+The inquiry arrived through a trusted professional platform with all the right elements: clean business communication, a legitimate company with property listings and operational history, substantial budget, intellectual content focused on philosophy and life wisdom, and a realistic six-month timeline.
+Every box checked for premium ghostwriting work.
+For more, see how a $3,000 scam became my best storytelling lesson.

 My standard practice hasn’t changed in fifteen years: before I write anything, I schedule a consultation call.
 Great clients love this because they want to discuss their vision, ensure we’re compatible, and build the relationship that will support months of collaboration.